fdch/TheWoods_2-audio/README.md

 Download the `.zip` file inside the releases pages.
 Unpack the file in your folder of preference.
 Now, you can open the app:

 1. Double-click on the executable file for your system.
-2. First time only: If prompted to create a directory, you can safely click "NO" or "Cancel"
+2. First time only: If prompted to create a directory, please click "Yes"
 3. First time only: If prompted with allowing microphone access, please select "Yes" or "Allow".
 2. Once the application has opened: select "stereo" or "quad" on the top-left corner of the patch window.
 The default is "stereo".
 You can change this depending on your setup.